Stephanie Carlsen, CSW

 "You don't have to have it all figured out, you just need a space to show up exactly as you are."

-Wherever you are in your journey, you are welcome here.
+Wherever you are right now, you are welcome here.

 In our work together, you can expect:

-A therapist who listens deeply and meets you exactly where you are
+• A therapist who listens deeply and meets you where you are

-I'm especially passionate about helping people heal from trauma.
-Whether it's connecting with your inner child or processing recent experiences.
-Healing can feel heavy, but it doesn't have to be lonely.
+I’m especially passionate about helping clients heal from trauma, including experiences from childhood or patterns that continue to show up in adulthood and parenting.
+Healing can feel heavy, but it doesn’t have to be lonely.

-I'm a Clinical Social Worker with a Master's degree in Social Work from Utah State University and a Bachelor's in Family Studies from Weber State University.
-I've always been passionate about helping others feel seen and supported.
-Before becoming a therapist, I worked in early childhood intervention, middle schools, and parenting education.
-I've also volunteered at a domestic violence shelter and led children's grief support groups.
-These experiences deepened my belief in the resilience of the human spirit.
+I’m a Clinical Social Worker with a Master’s degree in Social Work from Utah State University and a Bachelor’s degree in Family Studies from Weber State University.
+Before becoming a therapist, I worked in early childhood intervention, middle schools, parenting education, and facilitated children’s grief support groups.
+I’ve also volunteered at a domestic violence shelter.

-Outside of work, I'm a mom of three, and my world is a beautiful mix of chaos and joy.
-I love going to the gym, playing video games, reading fantasy novels, and spending time outdoors.
-My favorite place to recharge is by the ocean.
-There's just something grounding about the sound of the waves.
-(Maybe I'm a little like Moana, the ocean just calls to me!)
+Outside of work, I enjoy going to the gym, playing video games, reading fantasy novels, and spending time outdoors.
+The ocean is my favorite place to reset.
+Something is grounding about the sound of the waves (and yes, maybe it calls to me a little like Moana).

-Fun fact: I call myself "the most social antisocial person ever."
-I love connecting with people, but I also love cozy nights under a blanket with a book, puzzle, or video game.
+Fun fact: I describe myself as “the most social antisocial person ever.”
+I love meaningful connections, and also a cozy night under a blanket with a book, puzzle, or video game.

 FAQs